CLOUD DEFENSIVE REIN 2 COMBAT LIGHT

 Out of stock

 Kalashnikov USA is proud to introduce the finest military-grade weapon light.
 We have endurance tested this light on all of our firearms platforms, and it is by far the brightest and most durable light on the market today.
-The REIN is the most powerful and most durable complete weapon light system on the market.
+The next generation REIN 2 is the most powerful and most durable complete weapon light system on the market.
 It features a serviceable field lens, a field-serviceable tail cap, and electrically isolated dual-switching for redundancy.
 It works with all existing light mounts.
 And it has the world’s first 3rd generation Light Control System (LCS), including a proprietary remote switch with tail-cap integration, oriented precisely for weapon-mounted use.
-REIN is redefining what a weapon light should be.
+REIN 2 is redefining what a weapon light should be.

 To mount this light on our KR-103 or other AK’s, an UltiMAK rail or MLOK lower handguard rail are needed.
 We offer an SBR Picatinny mount which is highly recommended for use with the UltiMAK Rail.
 If you are going to use an MLOK lower handguard, we recommend purchasing the SBR MLOK Mount.